AV Research and Development (R&D) Partnership Fund - Stream 1

 Projects should enable the demonstration of actual products that can include a pilot, a technology that has the ability to be showcased at events, in the field, on the road, and/or customer sites.
 For clarity, funding will be for collaborative development, prototyping and validation projects at technology readiness level 3-7.
 Projects should focus on product, prototype, and technology development and demonstration.
 Significant accomplishments related to the project should be shared with the wider community through showcase events and media communications.

-OCE will host a partnering forum to bring together potential collaborators for the AV R&D Partnership Fund.
-The forum will take place on November 28, 2017.
-There is no cost to attend the partnering forum, however advance registration is required.
-Register for the AVIN Partnering Forum.
+OCE hosted a partnering forum to bring together potential collaborators for the AV R&D Partnership Fund.
+The forum took place on November 28, 2017.

 B. How Funding Works

 OCE may support up to 50 per cent of eligible R&D project expenditures to a maximum of $100,000, and the industry participant(s) must support at least 50 per cent of the eligible R&D project costs.
 OCE may also cover partial expenses for qualified Interns or Fellows to contribute to the project.

 - Projects may be up to 12 months in duration